xiao-mantou/GamingTweaks/README.md

 * [System Responsiveness](https://msdn.microsoft.com/en-us/library/ms684247.aspx).
 It doesn't need to be tweaked.
 * Disabling C states in BIOS.
 As for the SSD, the amount of writes is reduced without hibernation.
 When a computer hibernates, the contents of the RAM is dumped to the hibernate file on the C drive, which is the SSD in this case.
 Since SSDs have a finite amount of writes and there can be a lot of stuff in the RAM, you can see how this is a problem.
 The contents of RAM are being paged to the C drive constantly, anyways.
 The amount of extra SSD I/O due to hibernation is trivial compared to loading a game with let's say 20GB of textures and levels.
 * Disabling animations - This is not helpful at all, since all animations are GPU accelerated.
 A gaming machine should have a graphics card capable of running them without any problem.
+* Changing HPET gives you a performance boost.
+This is incorrect as shown [here](https://www.anandtech.com/show/12678/a-timely-discovery-examining-amd-2nd-gen-ryzen-results).
+Enabling HPET in Bios + leave it untouched under Windows is the best.